-A Raspberry Pi is a tiny computer running Linux, that can be used in many home projects, including being used as a critical node on your network, like a DHCP server.
+A Raspberry Pi is a tiny computer running Linux that can be used in many home projects.
+One example of a home project a Raspberry Pi can be used for is as a critical node on your network, such as a DHCP server.

 A Raspberry Pi can be used as a DHCP server by installing Raspberry Pi OS and the package DNSMasq.
 Then it’s required to edit the configuration to set a static IP address for the Raspberry Pi and configure the DHCP range for the other devices on the network.

 In this article, I’ll show you the easiest way to do this with Raspberry Pi OS, and then discuss other solutions you can try.

 If you’re looking to quickly progress on Raspberry Pi, you can check out my e-book here.
 It’s a 30-day challenge where you learn one new thing every day until you become a Raspberry Pi expert.
 The first third of the book teaches you the basics, but the following chapters include projects you can try on your own.